chenbin92/koa2-webpack-boilerplate/README.md

 $ npm install        # Install project dependencies listed in package.json
 ```

-If you just want to start a new project without the `koa2 boilerplate` commit history then you can do:
+If you just want to start a new project without the `koa2 webpack boilerplate` commit history then you can do:

 ```bash
 $ git clone --depth=1 git@github.com:chenbin92/koa2-webpack-boilerplate.git MyApp